binnes/tobyjnr/README.md

 # tobyjnr
 Resources for the TobyJnr bot based on TJBot

+Documentation and instructions for TobyJnr can be found on [the wiki](https://github.com/binnes/tobyjnr/wiki)